Geographic Information Science Graduate Certificate

 - 1

 Students must have completed GEOG 370 or have equivalent introductory cartography experience.
-The course can either be completed prior to starting the certificate program or pursued in tandem with the other courses in the certificate
+GEOG 370 may be completed prior to starting the certificate or pursued in tandem

 Certificate Code: CG03